WHO WE ARE

 Accelerate.

-Black Student Fund is is an exemplary education equity organization in the Washington, DC area.
+Black Student Fund is an exemplary education equity organization in the Washington, DC area.
 To make a better tomorrow, we empower scholars with the resources needed to solve the academic challenges of today.
 “Building Strong Futures” is our motto.
 It represents our belief in the power of education, the importance of excellence, and the value of achievement.

 Founding and Early Struggles (1964 - 1970)